FAQ: What is the format of the world file used for georeferencing images?

 The world file is an ASCII text file associated with an image and contains the following lines:

-If your image lacks a world file, you can create your own world file, using a text editor.
+If the image lacks a world file, a world file can be created using a text editor.
 This is generally practical only when the image does not require any rotation or rectification to be properly georeferenced, meaning lines 2 and 3 should be zero.
 Line 4 is negative to convert from image row numbering (increasing from the top down) to map coordinates (increasing from the bottom up).
 For a rectified image, line 4 must be equal to line 1 and of opposite sign.
 The ArcInfo commands REGISTER and RECTIFY, as well as GRIDIMAGE and CONVERTIMAGE create a world file.

 The world file is discussed in the ArcInfo Workstation Help documentation under Cartography > Image Integration > Registering an image to real-world coordinates > Georeferencing images.

 - How To: Create a world file from a GeoTIFF image using ArcInfo Workstation

 - ArcIMS 9.3: Understanding world files

 - ArcMap: World files for raster datasets